pulumi/pulumi-kubernetes-operator/docs/metrics.md

 Use the following Pulumi Program to install a `Kube-Prometheus-Stack` Helm Release on your cluster

 **Important** - please note the override of the `serviceMonitorSelectorNilUsesHelmValues` value.
-Not setting this will potentially prevent the Operator metrics services from being scrapped.
+Not setting this will potentially prevent the Operator metrics services from being scraped.
 ```typescript
 import * as pulumi from "@pulumi/pulumi";
 import * as kubernetes from "@pulumi/kubernetes";